siriyaparn/audiobook-bi/README.md

    - Explore data on BigQuery using SQL
 6. Building Dashboard: Google Data Studio (data sourced from BigQuery)
    - Create table in BigQuery (if one does not already exist)
-   - Create a view to filter data for the dashboard
+   - Create a view to provide a specific subset of data for visualization
    - Create a dashboard